nicm42/100-days-of-code/log.md

 Thoughts: I could do this all in jQuery so easily, but JS is just different enough that I keep having to look up everything I do.
 But then that was why I was doing this, after all.

 Link to work: https://github.com/nicm42/clickthedot

+Day 44:
+Progress: Did an easy 7kyu kata on codewars to get it off my incomplete list.
+Worked on my game - have the basic structure down, just need to make some refinements.

+Thoughts: Having a game that works is pretty cool!
+It shouldn't take too many more days to finish.
+I definitely need to do more 6kyu katas, although trying to do 7kyu ones efficiently is a good exercise if I don't have much time.

+Link to work: https://www.codewars.com/users/nicm42/completed and https://github.com/nicm42/clickthedot